Steam locomotive: Cab forward

 In the United States on the Southern Pacific Railroad, a series of cab forward locomotives were produced with the cab and the firebox at the front of the locomotive and the tender behind the smokebox, so that the engine appeared to run backwards.
 This was only possible by using oil-firing.
 Southern Pacific selected this design to provide air free of smoke for the engine driver to breathe as the locomotive passed through mountain tunnels and snow sheds.
 Another variation was the Camelback locomotive, with the cab situated halfway along the boiler.
 In England, Oliver Bulleid developed the SR Leader class locomotive during the nationalisation process in the late 1940s.
 The locomotive was heavily tested but several design faults (such as coal firing and sleeve valves) meant that this locomotive and the other part-built locomotives were scrapped.
 The cab-forward design was taken by Bulleid to Ireland, where he moved after nationalisation, where he developed the "turfburner".
 This locomotive was more successful, but was scrapped due to the dieselisation of the Irish railways.

+In France, the three Heilmann locomotives were built with a cab forward design, while in Italy 43 FS Class 670s were produced.

 The only preserved cab forward locomotive is Southern Pacific 4294 in Sacramento, California.

-In France, the three Heilmann locomotives were built with a cab forward design.